 - Art Deco- This style was prominent from 1915-1935.
 Many sources indicate the emergence of the art deco style coincided with the World’s Fair held in Paris, France in 1925.
 Geometric designs and enamel inlay are signatures of art deco jewelry.

 - Retro- As the economy grew after the war, retro jewelry became prominent from 1935-1950.
 This style features bold designs and heavy use of diamonds and colored gemstones.

-- Mid Century– In the 1940’s-1960’s both platinum and gold jewelry were popular, with an emphasis on diamonds.
+- Mid Century– In the 1940s-1960s both platinum and gold jewelry were popular, with an emphasis on diamonds.

 Sterling Silver Jewelry

 Working with an appraisal expert with experience in silver appraisal will help you understand the quality, age, and value of your silver jewelry.
 The value of silver is based on weight.
 Sterling silver is commonly marked with .925, which indicates that the silver content is 925 parts per every thousand.
-Silver jewelry may contain other marks, to include a maker’s mark, which could help the appraiser indicate age or origin of the piece.
+Silver jewelry may contain other marks, including a maker’s mark, which could help the appraiser indicate the age or origin of the piece.

 Seek a Gemologist for Fine Jewelry Appraisal

-If you are seeking appraisal for fine jewelry that includes diamonds or other gemstones, it is important to consult a gemologist.
+If you are seeking an appraisal for fine jewelry that includes diamonds or other gemstones, it is important to consult a gemologist.
 You can contact your appraiser and they should be able to refer you to a local Gemologist, who will be able to value your fine jewelry.